The Importance of Employer Branding in Recruitment

 What is employer branding?

 Employer branding is everything you do to build up your company's reputation and position it as a great place to work.
-It is like marketing — only this time, your company is the product, and you're selling it to existing and prospective employees.
+It’s a bit like marketing — only this time, your company is the product, and you're selling it to existing and prospective employees.

 Why use employer branding for recruitment?